O-LAP/home/README.md

 - [Design Gallery](https://O-LAP.github.io/home/designs.html)
 - [FAQ](https://github.com/O-LAP/home/blob/master/faq.md)

-## Technology Stack
+## How does it work?

 ### Software
 It's an open-source web based framework built on Javascript, Git and the Web.
-The main git repo publishes a framework, standards and starter projects.
+The main git repo publishes a framework, standards and starter project.
 Designers create their designs like plugins into the framework using the starter project.
 Each design is maintained by their owners as a public Git repository with full ownership.
 To link it to the main O-LAP web app, they make a pull request to inform the community about their design.